 It feels like it was a long time ago.
 I was experimenting with porting machine learning models to iOS in order to make a couple of picture analysing apps just for fun.
 One was identifying food and trying to guess calories (I know it's almost impossible to be accurate!) and another was trying to guess dog breeds.
 Here's a snapshot of what the dog identifier one looked like:

 Unfortunately back in 2017, iOS didn't have a proper machine learning framework.
-Core ML wasn't released yet and the only way to have a machine learning framework running on iOS is to have C/Objective C bindings pointing to actual Caffe C code.
-Most people ended just using remote web API to do their machine learning logic.
+Core ML wasn't released yet and the only way to have a machine learning framework running on iOS was to have C/Objective C bindings pointing to actual Caffe C code.
+Most people ended up just using remote web API to do their machine learning logic.
 However I wanted something local to the iPhone.
 Without the need of an Internet connection.
 So I needed to make iPhones execute actual machine learning logic.
 At the time, it was challenging: iPhones' RAM were limited, no GPU or no dedicated chip acceleration were available, using only CPU was painfully slow, and compiling/porting C code from machine learning framework like Tensorflow or Caffe to iOS wasn't straightforward.
 Oddly, all of this wasn't the most difficult part of this project.

 Collecting images from Google Images was.